stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ```

 ### 3.1.3.
 Authentication Response Specification
 An Authentication Response is an [OAuth 2.0 Authorization Response](https://tools.ietf.org/html/rfc6749#section-4.1.2) message.

+The itsme Back-End provides an Authorization Code to the Service Provider Back-End.
+In the Response, the Service Provider Back-End knows that the User was successfully authenticated.

 As such, the Authentication Response will return the following parameters:
  Parameter | Provided | Description
  -- | -- | --
  **code** | Always | Authorization code to later provide to the token endpoint.
 This code has a lifetime of 3 minutes.